Filtered deformations of elliptic algebras: Filtered deformations from del Pezzo surfaces

-In other words, given a class $[E]\in K_0(X)$ such that $\rank([E])>0$ and $\chi([E],[E])=1$, if {\em any} noncommutative del Pezzo surface (with that value of $Q^2$ and parity if $Q^2=8$; i.e., in a given component of the moduli stack of noncommutative surfaces) has an exceptional torsion-free sheaf of class $[E]$, then {\em every} noncommutative del Pezzo surface has such a sheaf.
+It follows immediately that, given a class $[E]\in K_0(X)$ such that $\rank([E])>0$ and $\chi([E],[E])=1$, if {\em any} noncommutative del Pezzo surface (with the correct value of $Q^2$ and parity if $Q^2=8$; i.e., in a given component of the moduli stack of noncommutative surfaces) has an exceptional torsion-free sheaf of class $[E]$, then {\em every} noncommutative del Pezzo surface has such a sheaf.
+(Indeed, every $X$ can be obtained from a finite base change of the generic surface by a descending down a sequence of valuations of the corresponding field, and the existence of a universal family lets us descend through finite field extensions.)
 We thus in particular see that the existence question reduces to the case of commutative del Pezzo surfaces, which may even be assumed nondegenerate.

 In fact, it reduces to the case of (commutative, nondegenerate) del Pezzo surfaces of degree 1.
 Let $\pi:Y\to X$ be a birational morphism with $Y$ a nondegenerate commutative del Pezzo surface of degree $1$.
 If $[E]\in K_0(X)$ is the class of an exceptional bundle $E$, then $\pi^*[E]$ is the class of the exceptional bundle $\pi^*E$.
 Conversely, if $\pi^*[E]$ is the class of an exceptional bundle $E'$, then it descends to an exceptional bundle on $X$ by \cite[Cor 3.2]{KuleshovSA/OrlovDO:1994}.

 A fairly strong necessary condition for $[E]$ to be representable comes from the following.

 \begin{lem} If $E$ is an exceptional bundle on $X$, then for any exceptional bundle $E'$ with $\mu(E')-Q^2<\mu(E)<\mu(E')$, $\chi(E',E)\le 0$. \end{lem}